Any-resolution Training for High-resolution Image Synthesis: Additional implementation details

 \subsection{Scale-conditioning branch}

 As individual coordinate positions \Coordinates do not directly convey scale information, we found it beneficial additionally incorporate the scale input to intermediate layers of the generator.
-To do this, we first normalize the target scale \FullImageResolution into the range $[-1, 1]$ using:
+To do this, we first normalize the target scale \FullImageResolution to $[0, 1]$ using:

 where \MaxNormImageResolution is selected from dataset statistics and is only present as a normalization factor, but does not clip the upper synthesis bound during inference.
+Empirically, we found that adding a small offset factor (we use $0.1$) to the normalized target scale \NormalizedFullImageResolution allows for smoother interpolations between resolutions by avoiding a discontinuity at zero.

 We then encode \NormalizedFullImageResolution using a parallel mapping network of identical architecture to the latent mapping network $\AuxNetwork(\LatentCode)$, and add the two inputs after undergoing a layer-specific affine transformation into style-space~\cite{wu2021stylespace,patashnik2021styleclip} to obtain the final modulation parameter $\AuxNetwork(\LatentCode, \FullImageResolution)_k$ at layer $k$: